-When an author plans a book launch and hires me to write the press release, I often learn fairly quickly that she has no clue about the kinds of results to expect.
+When an author plans a book launch and hires me to write the book press release, I often learn fairly quickly that they have no clue about the kinds of results to expect.

 - “How many books do you think I’ll sell from the press release?”